 I think about why humans ever wandered out of Africa and self-domesticated on the Levant.
 And about how that was a probably a mistake.
 Well, coming down out of the trees was probably a mistake.
 Or maybe leaving the oceans.
 It's hard to tell where we went so wrong. =)

-You are a smart, accomplished woman and prefer men that aren't intimidated by that.
+You are a smart, accomplished woman and would like to date someone not intimidated by that.

-You are a strong, compassionate bi man who likes the same.
+You are a strong, compassionate bi male-identified person who likes the same.

-Your gender never did fit you very well and you had to modify it or shuck it off entire.
+Your gender never did fit you very well and you had to modify it or shuck it off entirely.

 You like a lot of autonomy in your relationships.